 Google Maps remains one of the best navigation apps you can get on phones, but it’s also useful as a social tool — you can send someone your location to coordinate meetups with friends or reassure family that you’re almost home.
 Thankfully, the process is straightforward and includes privacy controls to limit what others will see.
-We’ll show how you can share your location on both Android and iOS.
+Here we’ll show how you can share your location in Google Maps on both Android and iOS.

-How to share your location on Android and iOS with contacts
+How to share your location in Google Maps on Android and iOS with contacts

 You’ll most likely want to share your location with specific people.
 Google Maps location sharing is designed primarily with that in mind, and there’s a fair amount of customization if you want to limit sharing to certain times.
 Here’s how to share your location with contacts on Android and iOS — the instructions are similar for both.

 - In Google Maps, tap on your profile icon in the upper right.

 - If this is your first time sharing, Maps will provide an introduction and let you choose contacts (you may be asked to provide access to your contacts).
 Otherwise, tap New Share.

 - Once you’ve chosen a contact, tap the duration to choose how long you share location info.
 You can increase the time in hour-long increments or choose Until You Turn This Off to share indefinitely.